dberghi/AV-SELD/README.md

 ```
 @INPROCEEDINGS{Berghi:2024:avseld,
-  author={Berghi, Davide and Wu, Peipei and Zhao, Jinzheng and Wang, Wenwu and Jackson, Philip J.B.},
+  author={Berghi, Davide and Wu, Peipei and Zhao, Jinzheng and Wang, Wenwu and Jackson, Philip J. B.},
-  booktitle={IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
+  booktitle={IEEE International Conference on Acoustics, Speech and Signal Processing},
   title={Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection},
   year={2024},
   pages={8816-8820},